-7The MAP solution is computed by using the gradient method [13].
+&lt;sup>9The MAP solution is computed by using the gradient method [14].

-Figure 4: Motion deconvolution experiment: Ground truth images x (left) of size 320×320 with observations y (right) for castle, person and lizard images (top to bottom) and their respective blur kernels in the top left corner of y.
+Figure 4: Motion deconvolution experiment: Ground truth images x (left) of size $320 \times 320$ with observations y (right) for castle, person and lizard images (top to bottom) and their respective blur kernels in the top left corner of y.